 Every year, the Texas Tech Alumni Association awards hundreds of scholarships funded by alumni contributions.
 These scholarships are awarded to deserving current undergraduate and graduate students as well as incoming freshmen, incoming graduate and transfer students.
 TTAA scholarships are awarded based on a variety of factors including ethnicity, academic merit and financial need.

-We will begin accepting scholarships for the 2014-15 academic year beginning Jan.
-13, 2014.
-The deadline for scholarship applications has been extended to April 18, 2014.
+We will begin accepting scholarships for the 2015-16 academic year beginning in January, 2015.

 Before you begin: